curegit/precure-stylegan-ada/README.md

 Use combination of `-t` option and `-Z` option to perform transfer learning and fine-tuning.

-Here's Cure Twinkle examples transferred from Cure Beauty v2.
+Here's Cure Twinkle examples transferred from Cure Beauty v2, which is trained on about 300 images.

 ![Cure Twinkle (Transferred)](examples/transfer.png)